What is Raw Honey

 This method will allow you to liquefy crystallized honey without altering it, however it will recrystallize once the temperature falls back down below 77F.

 Create a water bath of 104F.
 We recommend a double boiler or a large pot.
 Use an ordinary thermometer to maintain temperature.
+Note that this temp is lower than sous vide method as overshoots are inevitable.
+With precise temp control method above, you don't need the safety headroom.
+A little above or below 104F will still yield good results.

 Place the amount of honey you intend to use into a container (metal is best for even heat conduction) or a pot that will fit inside of your larger pot above.
+We do not recommend processing the entire container using this method as you could risk overheating the honey and instead of damaging a small portion, you could damage the entire batch.
+Also since this method requires constant supervision, it lends itself towards lower quantities.

 Stir until all crystals dissolve.

-*Only use this method if you prefer honey in a shelf stable liquid form*
+*Only use this method if you prefer honey in a shelf stable liquid form or want to use up old honey in a cooking project*

 Create a water bath between 150 and 170F.
 Do not exceed 180F.